-1.25 "Metering Equipment" shall mean all metering equipment currently installed at the Facility and/or other metering equipment to be installed at the metering points designated in Appendix C, including but not limited to instrument transformers, kWh-meters, data acquisition equipment, transducers, remote terminal unit, communication equipment, phone lines and fiber optics.
+1.34 "Metering Equipment" shall mean all metering equipment to be installed at the Facility and/or other metering equipment to be installed at the metering points designated in Appendix C, including but not limited to instrument transformers, kWh-meters, data acquisition equipment, transducers, remote terminal unit, communication equipment, phone lines and fiber optics.

+1.35 “Milestones” shall mean those deadlines for accomplishing certain activities as set forth in Appendix H.

-1.26 "Modifications" shall mean any alteration, augmentation, change, modification, removal, or upgrade, including any changes in design, configuration operation or location.
+1.36 "Modifications" shall mean any alteration, augmentation, change, modification, removal, or upgrade of the Facility, including any changes in design, configuration operation or location of the Facility that may have a material impact on FPL's Interconnection Facilities, the FPL Transmission System or FPL’s ability to provide GIS.

-1.27 "MW" shall mean megawatt.
+1.37 "MW" shall mean megawatt.

-1.28 "kWh" shall mean megawatt hour.
+1.38 "MWh" shall mean megawatt hour.

-1.29 "MVAR” shall mean megavar.
+11.39 "MVAR” shall mean megavar.